OzMaatuk/budgetflow/docs/USER_GUIDE.md

 **Possible Causes:**

-1. **Scanned PDF**: BudgetFlow only works with text-based PDFs
+1. **Unsupported Format**: BudgetFlow works with both text-based and scanned PDFs
-   - Solution: Use OCR software first, or request digital statement
+   - Solution: Ensure file is a valid PDF format

 2. **File in Subfolder**: PDFs must be in customer folder root
    - Solution: Move file to customer folder (not Archive/Error)